kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 Istio JWT access strategy only supports `header` and `cookie` mutators.
 Learn more about [supported mutators](./04-40-apirule-mutators.md).

 ### Regex type of path matching
 Istio doesn't support regex type of path matching in Authorization Policies.
-Ory Oathkeeper Rules and Virtual Service do support this feature.
+Ory Oathkeeper Access Rules and Virtual Service do support this feature.

 ### Configuring a JWT token from `cookie`
 Istio doesn't support configuring a JWT token from `cookie`, and Ory Oathkeeper does.
 Istio supports only `fromHeaders` and `fromParams` configurations.